-Do you want to check the best Reed Stark profile and watch his best BMX videos for inspiration?
+Do you want to check out the best Reed Stark profile and binge on his BMX videos for a serious dose of inspiration?

 I do it regularly.

-Also, what you immediately notice is that Reed is a pretty tall BMX rider (about 6’4″?), still, he knows how to pull tricks with style.
+Also, you can’t miss that Reed is pretty tall for a BMX rider (around 6’4″?), yet he still pulls off tricks with unmatched smoothness.

-He has been riding since the age of nine, so you know Reed Stark is in the space for quite some time now.
+He’s been riding since the age of nine, so you know he’s been deep in the BMX game for a long time.

-Fun fact #1: Reed was actually into rollerblading starting, but shortly after transitioned to BMX with his brother.
+Fun fact #1: Reed actually started with rollerblading but quickly switched to BMX thanks to his brother.

 Fun fact #2: Reed is obsessed with kendama.

-With BSD, Reed also has signature Safari products, like frame (did you see my best BSD frames review?), handlebar, plastic BMX pedals (one of the grippiest pedals I’ve ever had!) and seat.
+With BSD, Reed also has signature Safari products, including a frame (check out my best BSD frames review!), handlebar, plastic BMX pedals (seriously some of the grippiest pedals I’ve ever ridden!), and a seat.

-Fun fact #3: When Reed visits a new city, he finds the highest mountain and climbs it.
+Fun fact #3: Whenever Reed visits a new city, he climbs the highest mountain.
 Why?
-So he can examine where he lives in greater detail, possibly find some spots to ride and other whatnot.
+So he can get a better view, scout new spots to ride, and just soak it all in.

 This post covers: